irene2024hub/CUSTOMER-SALE-DATA-PROJECT/README.md

 ~. **Validation and Refinement**

 **Model Evaluation: Validate the segmentation and predictive models using appropriate metrics (e.g., accuracy, precision, recall) on a holdout dataset.**
-**Microsoft excel and Power bi :Used for analysis, data segmentation, visualization,** data modelling and create interative dashboarding

 ## ANALYSIS QUESTION ##